 INTERIOR DESIGNER VERSUS CONTRACTOR

-A good working relationship between a General Contractor (GC) and a designer is key however there are many distinct and important differences between the two.
-A designer will create and manage the design details including the floor layout and interior design choices like flooring, tile, countertops, cabinetry finish, paint colour etc. An interior designer can offer you expert advice that you may need along the way.
-If you make a design choice that won’t fit with the layout of your home, the designer can present you with viable options that you can substitute or possible work-arounds.
+A good working relationship between a General Contractor (GC) and a designer is key, however there are many distinct and important differences between the two.
+A designer will create and manage the design details including the floor layout and material selections like flooring, tile, countertops, cabinetry finish, paint colour etc. An interior designer can offer you expert advice that you may need along the way.
+If you make a design choice that won’t fit with the layout of your home, the designer can present you with viable options that you can substitute or possible workarounds.

 A GC will be the client’s point person responsible for the renovation or new build and will ensure the design is feasible in a construction sense and make the concept become reality.
 A qualified GC is responsible for development and building permits, engineering and architecture, carpentry, subcontractor management and scheduling (plumbing, electrical, HVAC, insulators, etc), onsite safety, project budget, inspections of permitted work, cost tracking, and warranting the work completed by the oversight of the GC.
 The GC is responsible for carrying WCB and liability insurance to protect the client from the potential hazards of construction.

 The GC will have experienced project managers to lead the construction side of the project and be responsible for all the areas listed above and for communicating with the designer.
 These project managers will be the client’s advocate between all parties involved on the renovation or new build.
 A good working relationship with effective communication between GC’s and designers can make your renovation/new build project a fun and enjoyable experience with results that you can enjoy for a lifetime.